Seunadex/Headlines/README.md

 ## Limitations
 * User can only login with google,
 * User can not view article in-app,
-* User can not set favorite new.
+* User can not save favorite news.

 ## FAQ
 * Can I contribute?
-  * Absolutely yes.
+  * Absolutely yes, check `How to contribute` below.

 ## How to contribute
-* Fork the repo
+* Fork the repo.
+* Open a new branch for the feature to add.
+* Follow the correct style guide **[Airbnb](https://github.com/airbnb/javascript/tree/master/react)** for consistency.
+* Use the `eslint configuration` in this app.
-* Create a pull request
+* Create a pull request.
+  * Write a short description of what the PR does.
+  * Write areas of the app that is affected by the PR.
+  * Provide a screenshot (if applicable).
+  * Write how to manually test the feature.

 ## License
 (The MIT License)